yamcs/yamcs/docs/server-manual/security/authmodules/openid.rst

 attributes (map)
     Configure how claims are mapped to Yamcs attributes.
 If unset, Yamcs uses defaults that work out of the box against some common OpenID Connect providers.

+verifyTls (boolean)
+    If false, disable TLS and hostname verification when Yamcs uses the token endpoint.
+Default: true.

 Attributes sub-configuration